baier233/x64dbg/src/test/random_dll/README.md

 ## Purpose

-This test case demonstrates the scenario described in the x64dbg feature request for wildcard DLL breakpoints.
+This test case demonstrates the scenario described in the MARENOL feature request for wildcard DLL breakpoints.
 It simulates a process that generates and loads DLLs with random names at runtime, specifically using the `.xxl` extension as mentioned in the issue.

 ## Problem Statement

 The original issue described:
 - Process generates a DLL at runtime with random names like `tuavp.xxl` in the %TEMP% directory
 - Second run generates a different random name like `hpsk.xxl`
-- User wants x64dbg to break on every `.xxl` load using wildcard patterns
+- User wants MARENOL to break on every `.xxl` load using wildcard patterns

 ## Test Case Components